 Some evidence suggest that ultrasound of the muscles can detect fasciculations that can aid in the diagnosis of ALS.

 Blood tests to exclude disorders that mimic ALS are also performed.
 In some instances, a muscle biopsy, which involves taking a small sample of muscle under local anesthesia, is performed.

 In some cases, genetic tests (performed on a blood sample) can confirm the diagnosis (see Causes/Inheritance).

 However, the diagnosis of ALS is often a “rule-out” procedure.
 This means ALS is diagnosed after all other possibilities have been ruled out by specific tests.

-Among the conditions that resemble ALS are some forms of muscular dystrophy, the neurologic conditions known as spinal-bulbar muscular atrophy and adult-onset spinal muscular atrophy, the nerve-to-muscle transmission disorder known as myasthenia gravis, and various causes of compression of the spinal cord or brainstem, such as tumors and malformations.
+Among the conditions that resemble ALS are some forms of muscular dystrophy, the neurologic conditions known as spinal-bulbar muscular atrophy, intraspinal tumor, the nerve-to-muscle transmission disorder known as myasthenia gravis, and more.

 If your condition has been diagnosed as ALS outside a major medical center or without extensive testing, it may be worth getting a second opinion.

 MDA Care Centers are staffed by professionals who are highly skilled at diagnosing ALS and the conditions that resemble it.

 - Brooks, B. R. El escorial World Federation of Neurology criteria for the diagnosis of amyotrophic lateral sclerosis. in Journal of the Neurological Sciences (1994). doi:10.1016/0022-510X(94)90191-0